nightscout/trio-docs/docs/EN/resources/FAQ.md

 * The 'Mac Build' method using XCode.

 ### Do I need to own an Apple computer?
-You no longer need to own an Apple computer.
-If you chose the 'Mac Build' method, you still don't have to own an Apple computer, but you must at least borrow one.
+No, you do not need to own an Apple computer.
+The 'Browser Build' method can be completed on any computer with access to the Internet and GitHub.
+However, if you chose the 'Mac Build' method, while you do not necessarily need to own an Apple computer, you must at least borrow one.

 ### How often will I need to access the computer to maintain Trio?
 When you use the 'Browser Build' method, you must access a browser at least once every 90 days to update with the Browser.
 This is simple enough to do the steps on your phone in just a few minutes.